Choose Where to Search

 - You want to search a specialized body of material

-- You need search functions HOLLIS doesn’t offer
+- You need to search full-text, or another function HOLLIS doesn’t offer

 What will I find if I choose Library Catalog?

-Note: the Catalog’s descriptions are maintained by Harvard staff and follow well-established rules for author names, subjects, and other descriptive components.
+Metadata note: the Library Catalog’s descriptions are maintained by Harvard staff and follow well-established rules for author names, subjects, and other descriptive components.
 This is why you'll find more reliable filters when you limit your search to Library Catalog.

-What will I find if I choose Everything?
-(NOT** everything!)
+What will I find if I choose Databases?